 Step One: Determine whether distributors are necessary.

 Yes, yes.
 You must start with the “why.”
-Consider the following as you map out whether or not you even need a distributor at all:
+Consider the following as you map out whether or not you even need a distribution partner at all:

-- Are you ready for more middlemen?
-More hands between your company and your customer could mean a lower profit margin.
-A distributor will always take a significant cut from the profits earned by the company.
+- Are you ready for a new middle man?
+More hands between your brand and your customer could mean a lower profit margin.
+A distributor will take a significant cut from the profits earned by the company.

 - Is your product a better fit online — or worse?
 For example, the food and beverages industry is a trillion-dollar market offline, but makes a small portion of ecommerce sales.
 Gearing up with an online distributor might not be worth it, but going with a local brick-and-mortar one could be beneficial.